Domino-Tom/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    While all HTML structures a document, semantic HTML is concerned with giving context to the information.
+This context isn't meant for direct access by the user; those are presentational elements.
+Semantic elements are meant to be interpreted by technology such as search engines and screen readers.
+They tell the interacting tech which information is grouped together and in what way.
+Is it a navigation bar?
+Is this an article?
+Maybe a menu?
+A computer can't infer these things on its own, but it can be told by use of these elemnts.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Inline display shows information in only as much space as is necessary so as not to disrupt the flow of the document.
+As such, things like height and width cannot be adjusted on these items.
+Block display breaks to a new line on top and bottom, occupying as much width as the parent element allows.
+This can be adjusted.

 3. What are the 4 areas of the box model?

+    The four areas of the box model are content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    This property works on the cross-axis.

 5. Explain why git is valuable to a team of developers.

+    Git, when used correctly, preserves prior work-states on software.
+This way, flaws introduced in new-code or lost work doesn't reset the entire work process.
+You simply have to get the latest build on the repository and only do you're missing from that point.
+This is why correct usage is important: if you don't have regular commits, having a git repo is sort of pointless.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.